Irish Withholding Tax

 For example, if you move your tax residency from one country to another, you must notify IBIE and provide IBIE with a Form 8-3-6 signed by the new local tax authority.

-To be acceptable, the residence declaration must explicitly state that you are tax resident in your country in accordance with the relevant provision of the double taxation treaty between Ireland and your tax residence.
+The residency statement must explicitly confirm that you are tax resident in your country in accordance with the relevant provision of the double taxation treaty between Ireland and that country.

 Yes, if you are not subject to Irish Withholding Tax, or are subject to a reduced rate under a double tax treaty between Ireland and your country of residence, you are entitled to a refund of withholding tax paid in excess of the rate set out in the Double Taxation Treaty (DTT).